ga-dc/outcomes/roadmap/week06/readme.md

 * Get feedback on your Resume and begin to build your job search strategy with your career coach

-* Get your headshot!

 ## Framing:

 What is a must-have in your next career?
 How do you narrow down your job search strategy?
 What is the must-have versus nice-to-have?
 Being able to communicate WHY you want a job is just as important as why you are a good fit for a job.
 We will tackle these questions and more this week.
 Be ready with your Organizational Research for a deep dive.
-Be sure you are ready for your headshot!

 ## You do: